 As an alternative to the more expensive or lightweight options, the Petzl Meteor is the best climbing helmet in this price range.
 With good ventilation, a nice adjustment system, plus a light overall weight this really stands out.

 The construction here has a full shell of polycarbonate.
-It’ll stand up to damage better that the other lighter, more expensive options over the longer term.
+It’ll stand up to damage better than the other lighter, more expensive options over the longer term.
 Inside it’s a light EPS foam.

 It’s nicely adjustable with a clever back and simple clips, plus clips for a headlamp.
 The two sizes will fit 48-58 cm in the Small/Medium and 53-61 cm in the Medium/Large.